toralf/torutils/README-nftables.md

 # Participation

-Please file issues at [this](https://github.com/toralf/torutils/issues) issue tracker.
+Please file issues at [this](https://github.com/toralf/torutils/issues) tracker.

 # More

-I use [this](https://github.com/toralf/tor-relays/) project maintain Tor relays, bridges and Snowflake standalone proxies and more.
+I use [this](https://github.com/toralf/tor-relays/) project maintain Tor relays, bridges, Snowflake standalone proxies and for compile-tests of Linux kernels.